seven1m/rpi-check-in-printer/README.md

 1. An iPad or other tablet to run Check-Ins app

-1. A Raspberry Pi 4
+1. A Raspberry Pi 4 with at least 2 GB of RAM.

-   This *might* work on an older Raspberry Pi, but you're on your own.
+   This will *not* work on an older Raspberry Pi.

 1. A Dymo printer